Using Black-box Compression Algorithms for Phase Retrieval: Conclusions

 \section{Conclusions}

 In this paper, we have studied the problem of employing compression codes to solve the phase retrieval problem.
-Given a class of structured signals and a corresponding compression code, we have proposed COPER, which provably recovers structured signals in that class form their phaseless measurements using the compression code.
+Given a class of structured signals and a corresponding compression code, we have proposed COPER, which provably recovers structured signals in that class from their phaseless measurements using the compression code.
 Our results have shown that, in noiseless phase retrieval, asymptotically, the required sampling rate for almost zero-distortion recovery, modulo the phase, is the same as noiseless compressed sensing.

 COPER is based on a combinatorial optimization problem.
 Hence, we have also introduced an iterative algorithm named gradient descent COPER (GD-COPER).
-We have shown that GD-COPER can return an accurate estimate of the signal in polynomial time.
+We have shown that GD-COPER can return an accurate estimate of the signal in polynomial time (under mild assumptions on the compression code and the initialization of the algorithm).
 However, GD-COPER requires more measurements than COPER.
 The simulation results not only confirms the excellent performance of GD-COPER, but also shows the GD-COPER can perform pretty well even with a far initial point from the target.
 This confirms that the very mild condition we had in Corollary \ref{cor:relaxedinit} for the theoretical guarantee, also works in practice.